facebook/react-native-website/website/blog/2018-04-04-using-typescript-with-react-native.md

 Whoa!
 That's a lot, but let's break it down:

 * Instead of rendering HTML elements like `div`, `span`, `h1`, etc., we're rendering components like `View` and `Button`.
 These are native components that work across different platforms.
 * Styling is specified using the `StyleSheet.create` function that React Native gives us.
-React's styleSheets allow us to control our layout using Flexbox, and style using other constructs similar to those in CSS.
+React's stylesheets allow us to control our layout using Flexbox, and style using other constructs similar to those in CSS.

 ## Adding a Component Test